dexy/dexy-site/docs/getting-started.rst

 We see from this output that jinja has taken the `1+1` which we typed within the tag and evaluated it, giving `2`.
 So, this tells us that dexy has successfully called the jinja filter we specified in the `dexy.txt` file.

+Every time you change a file and want dexy to re-generate the output, you need to call the `dexy` command again.
+As this tutorial goes on, it will stop reminding you to run the `dexy` command, but you'll need to do so each time.

 The Run Report
 --------------

 {% set run_report_path = ".dexy/reports/run/index.html" -%}

 Dexy has also generated a report which describes what has happened.
 You should have a HTML file at `{{ run_report_path }}` in your project directory.

-You can open this in your browser by running the "Open File" command in your browser, or by using the `open` or `xdg-open` command on OS X or Linux systems.
+You can open this HTML file in a web browser to view it.
+It's in a hidden directory so you have to set the "show hidden files" setting to see it in your file browser (search online for instructions on how to do this for your specific operating system), or use a command line tool like `open` or `sensible-browser` to open the file in your browser from the command line.

 .. raw:: html